The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 Article VI: Interpretation and Revision

-1. Any question of interpretation regarding the Student Code of Conduct shall be referred to the Vice President for Student and Academic Services or designee for final determination.
+1. Any question of interpretation regarding the Student Code of Conduct shall be referred to the Acting Vice Provost and Dean of Students or designee for final determination.

-2. The Student Code of Conduct shall be reviewed every three years under the direction of the Dean of Students and the Director of Community Standards.
+2. The Student Code of Conduct shall be reviewed every three years under the direction of the Acting Vice Provost/Dean of Students and the Director of Community Standards.
 The review should involve faculty, staff, and student representation.